 The Greek word translated judgeth carries the meaning "to judge in order to find something good."

-God will search into the motives for our ministry; He will examine our hearts.
+Will examine our hearts.
 But He assures us that His purpose is to glorify Himself in our lives and ministries, "and then shall every man have praise of God" (1 Cor.
 4:5).
 What an encouragement!

 God will give us many gifts and privileges, as we grow in the Christian life; but He will never give us the privilege to disobey and sin.
 He never pampers His children or indulges them.